Torvast/T-CORE.FR_3D-Printing-Profiles/README.md

 * FLSUN Prusa i3 C Plus with heated bed (Profiles coming soon)

-Within each printer you will find slicing profiles for Simplify3D in first time (Octoprint & Cura coming in second time).
+Within each printer you will find slicing profiles **for Simplify3D in first time** (Octoprint & Cura coming in second time, and PrusaSlicer if i own a Prusa mk2/3 <3 ).

 Finally, you will find profiles for different qualities and filaments.